Dissecting Discrete Soft Actor-Critic: Limitations and Principled Alternatives

 \subsection{Policy Evaluation}

-At iteration $t \in [K]$ of the actor-critic framework, we evaluate the current policy $\pi_t$ using the $m$-step entropy-regularized Bellman operator.
-The coefficient, $\zeta \geq 0$ controls the strength of entropy regularization in the policy evaluation step and is referred to as the \textit{critic entropy}.
-The corresponding estimate of the entropy-regularized $q$ function at iteration $t$, denoted by $q_\zeta^t$ is computed recursively as:
+At iteration $t \in [K]$ of the actor-critic algorithm, we evaluate the current policy $\pi_t$ using the $m$-step entropy-regularized Bellman operator.
+The coefficient, $\zeta \geq 0$, controls the strength of entropy regularization (referred to as the \textit{critic entropy}).
+The corresponding estimate of the entropy-regularized $q$ function at iteration $t$ is denoted by $q_\zeta^t$ and computed recursively as: